-Born in Rio De Janeiro, Brazil in 1861 to an Argentine father and a Brazilian mother, Horatio Tertuliano Torromé emigrated to Great Britain with his family and took up figure skating.
+Born in Rio de Janeiro, Brazil in 1861 to an Argentine father and a Brazilian mother, Horatio Tertuliano Torromé emigrated to Great Britain during the Victorian era with his family, married in 1886 and soon thereafter took up figure skating.
 In 1902, he almost won a medal at the World Figure Skating Championships in London, England, but dropped from a third place finish in compulsory figures to finish fourth in free skating and just off the podium underneath Ulrich Salchow, Madge Syers-Cave and Germany's Martin Gordan.
 In 1905 and 1906, Torromé would compete at the British Figure Skating Championships and win the men's competition, which wasn't technically a men's competition as female skaters contested the men for the 'men's title' until they were finally given a competition of their own in 1927.

 Art by Horatio Tertuliano Torromé, from Edgar Syers' book "The Poetry Of Skating"

 Interestingly, Torromé wasn't the only skater to come out of a warm weather climate and achieve excellence back 'in those days'.
 Jamaican born Louis Magnus followed a similar path, emigrating from Kingston, Jamaica to France and taking up skating as well.
 Magnus would not only win the French men's and pairs titles but would parallel Torromé's career further by judging internationally as well.
 Magnus would go on to found the International Ice Hockey Federation and become its first President.